 Simply put, getting your business listed and claiming your Google Business profile benefits you by making life easier for your customers – and thus helping you increase your sales.

-If you haven’t already, you’ll want to create or claim a Google My Business listing for your company.
+If you haven’t already, you’ll want to create or claim a Google Business Profile listing for your company.
 If a business profile does exist but is unclaimed, you can then go through the process of claiming your Google Business profile to avoid duplicates.
 There are options for service area businesses and for a hybrid business owner, too.

 After you set up your business profile, you’ll go through Google’s verification process.
 Google will send you a postcard to confirm your business and identity.